 10 Ways to Treat and Prevent Cradle Cap

-Infantile seborrheic dermatitis, or more commonly known as cradle cap, is a scalp condition common among babies from birth sometimes lasting up to a few years of age.
-While there isn’t a clear answer as to what causes cradle cap, we do know that it is not due to an allergy, or bad hygiene.
+Infantile seborrheic dermatitis, or more commonly known as cradle cap, is a scalp condition common among babies from birth, sometimes lasting up to a few years of age.
+While there isn’t a definite answer as to what causes cradle cap, we do know that it is not due to an allergy or bad hygiene.
 It is more likely that cradle cap is the result of overactive sebaceous glands producing too much oil and clogging the pores on the scalp.
-It’s suspected that this is probably due to the mothers hormones remaining in the babies system after birth, while other studies have shown that babies who have cradle cap probably have a family member diagnosed with eczema or asthma.
+It’s suspected that this is probably due to the mother’s hormones remaining in the baby’s system after birth.
+At the same time, other studies have shown that babies who have cradle cap probably have a family member diagnosed with eczema or asthma.

 Cradle cap is distinguished by the crusty or oily patches of skin on the baby’s head and, while it may look painful, it doesn’t hurt the baby at all.
-Cradle cap skin flakes are most commonly found on the scalp, but can be other places such as on the face, behind the ears, in the diaper area and in the armpits.
+Cradle cap skin flakes are most commonly found on the scalp but can be other places such as on the face, behind the ears, in the diaper area, and the armpits.
 Other signs of cradle cap are skin flakes and possible mild redness on the scalp.
-Here are a few options to try to treat your newborns cradle cap.
+Here are a few options to try to treat your newborn’s cradle cap.